KIDS IN WORSHIP

 NOTE TO PARENTS:

-• Make the boundaries clear for your child.
+Make the boundaries clear for your child.
 Times of prayer, singing, teaching, or communion are not when your child should be exploring the front of the room.
-If you’re not sure, look around at what other families with young children are doing.
+If you’re not sure, read the room.

-• During prayers and songs, let your kids see and hear you participate.
-If you have your eyes closed, hands raised, that’s not a performance; it’s training - for the kids, and, for your own heart!
+During prayers and songs, let your kids see and hear you participate.
+You’re not performing; you’re training them!

 NOTE TO THE CHURCH:

 The presence of children - even busy ones - is a blessing to the church, and a sign that God is at work growing and stretching us.
-Please welcome children, and encourage their parents.
+Please welcome children, and support their parents.
 Don’t make it any harder than it already is.
 Instead: serve!
-If kids in front of you are wiggling and cranky, you can serve by making a funny face!
-If a kid squirms free of their parents and runs to the front of the room at an inappropriate time, you can serve them (and all of us) by gently bringing the child back where he/she belongs - with parents!
+If kids in front of you are wiggling and cranky, try making a funny face!
+If a kid squirms free of their parents and runs to the front of the room at an inappropriate time, you can serve them (and all of us) by gently bringing the child back to his or her parents.
 Any judgmental sneers, sighs, head shakes, eye rolls, etc., are really unhelpful, unkind, and don’t fit with the way of Jesus who said “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 (Matt.
 19:14).